lemon07r/pampax/README.md

 ### 3. Install the usage rule for your agent

-**Additionally, install this rule in your application so it uses PAMPA effectively:**
+**Additionally, install this rule in your application so it uses PAMPAX effectively:**

 Copy the content from [RULE_FOR_PAMPA_MCP.md](RULE_FOR_PAMPA_MCP.md) into your agent or AI system instructions.